orientechnologies/orientdb-docs/Graph-Batch-Insert.md

     batch.createEdge(0L, 1L, props);
 ```

-  is equivalent to (but less performing than)
+is equivalent to (but less performing than):

 ```
     batch.createEdge(0L, 1L, props);
 ```

- batch.createVertex(Long) is needed only if you want to create unconnected vertices
+`batch.createVertex(Long)` is needed only if you want to create unconnected vertices.

 ## Custom Batch Insert

-Creating graphs consists mainly in two operations:
+Creating graphs consists mainly of two operations:

 - creating vertices
 - connecting them with edges

-Adding a single edge to an existing database actually consists in three operations:
+Adding a single edge to an existing database actually consists of three operations:

 - creating the edge document
 - updating the left vertex to point to the edge
 - updating the right vertex to point to the edge

-and typically, at the low level, it's even more complex:
+and typically, at low level, it's even more complex:

 - load vertex1 by key (index lookup)
 - load vertex2 by key (index lookup)
 - create edge document setting out = vertex1.@rid and in = vertex2.@rid